-Grant, Robert M. "Contemporary Strategy Analysis", 7-th edition, John Willey &Sons Ltd Publication, 2010, pp. 253-254
+Grant, Robert M. "Contemporary Strategy Analysis", 7th ed., John Willey & Sons Ltd Publication, 2010, pp. 253-254

 73. Discuss Product Differentiation Strategy

 Product differentiation is one of the paramount strategies enabling a company to gain competitive advantage by growing the customers' willingness to pay more for the offered differentiated product.